Additional invoicing, more calls to handlers, more complaints and dissatisfied tenants.

 Plentific maximises opportunities to obtain feedback about repairs and ensures all feedback and complaints are used intelligently to improve services for social residents.
 We are driven by a desire to continually improve our services to make resident experience better and smoother than it has ever been before.

-If you’re interested to know more, or see how we can help you eliminate the inefficiencies surrounding repeat visits, click below.
+If you’re interested to know more, or see how we can help you eliminate the inefficiencies surrounding repeat visits, book a demo with us below.